eslint/eslint/docs/src/user-guide/configuring/rules.md

 ## Rules from Plugins

-To configure a rule which is defined within a plugin you have to prefix the rule ID with the plugin name and `/`.
+To configure a rule that is defined within a plugin, prefix the rule ID with the plugin name and `/`.

 In a configuration file, for example: